-Top 4 Articles About Algae in your pool or Spa.
+Top 4 Articles About Algae in your water

 As algae in pools are as common on white on rice, we’ve gone ahead and scoured the internet to compile the top five articles for you.
 We’ve ranked our selection on the source’s credibility, relevance, and common sense.
 We also talked with some of our experts as well.

 The different types of algae you might run into include: